mpgiii/MSP432-Function-Gen/README.md

 That's how it works! :)

 #### Acknowledgements
-Written by Michael Georgariou with input from Connor McKee Written for Dr. John Oliver's Computer Architecture class
+Written by Michael Georgariou and Connor McKee

+Written for Dr. John Oliver's Computer Architecture class